CumulusNetworks/docs/content/cumulus-linux-516/Whats-New/_index.md

 Cumulus Linux 5.16.7 provides {{<link title="Cumulus Linux 5.16 Release Notes" text="bug fixes">}}.

+### Upgrade Requirements

+You can upgrade to 5.16.7 from the following versions using optimized image upgrade, package upgrade, and ONIE image install with the `-t` option to migrate your configuration:
+- 5.14.0
+- 5.15.1
+- 5.16.0
+- 5.16.1
+- 5.16.3
+- 5.16.5
+- 5.16.6

 {{%notice warning%}}
 The switch does not support upgrade from Cumulus Linux 5.16.7 to Cumulus Linux 5.17.0 or 5.18.0.
 {{%/notice%}}